 Book Five: Harry Potter and the Order of the Phoenix

-Rowling had written the first four books in a blisteringly fast five years, but she told her publishers that she didn’t want a deadline with Book Five, especially after dealing with the plot problems in Goblet of Fire.
+Rowling had written the first four books in a blisteringly fast five years, but she told her publishers she didn’t want a deadline with book five, especially after dealing with the plot problems in Goblet of Fire.
 Her publishers had no other choice but to agree.

 Everything changed so rapidly, so strangely.
 I knew no one who’d ever been in the public eye.
 I didn’t know anyone—anyone—to whom I could turn and say, “What do you do?”
 So it was incredibly disorientating.

 The paparazzi were digging through her garbage, hiding in her hedges, and camping out in front of her house.
 One reporter even slipped a note into her daughter’s backpack at school.